flutter/website/src/docs/development/tools/devtools/memory.md

 Snapshots have major tree nodes:
 <dl markdown="1">
 <dt markdown="1">External</dt>
-<dd>Memory that is not in the Dart heap but is still part
+<dd markdown="1">Memory that is not in the Dart heap but is still part
     of the total memory footprint.
 Objects in external memory would be native objects (for example, from a memory read from a file, or a decoded image).
 The native objects are exposed to the Dart